Wellfleet, Massachusetts

-Wellfleet is a town in Barnstable County, Massachusetts, United States, and is located halfway between the "tip" and "elbow" of Cape Cod.
-The town had a population of 3,566 at the 2020 census, which swells nearly sixfold during the summer.
+Wellfleet is a town on Cape Cod in Massachusetts.
+The town had a population of 3,566 at the 2020 United States census, which swells nearly sixfold during the summer.
 A total of 70% of the town's land area is under protection, and nearly half of it is part of the Cape Cod National Seashore.
 Wellfleet is famous for its oysters, which are celebrated in the annual October Wellfleet OysterFest.

 History

 The area was originally settled by Europeans in the 1650s as Billingsgate (after the famous fish market in East London).
-In 1717, the pirate "Black Sam" Bellamy was sailing nearby when his ship, the Whydah, sank offshore, together with over 4.5 ST of gold and silver and all but two of its 145 men.
+In 1717, the pirate Samuel Bellamy was sailing nearby when his ship, the Whydah, sank offshore, together with over 4.5 ST of gold and silver and all but two of its 145 men.
 The wreck was discovered in 1984, the first of only two confirmed pirate shipwrecks ever to have been discovered.

 Wellfleet was part of neighboring Eastham until 1763 when it achieved town status after nearly 30 years of petitioning.
 Wellfleet's oyster beds drove the early economy, as did whaling and fishing.
 The town was home to 30 whaling ships at the time of the American Revolution.

 Because of the decline of whaling and the mackerel catch in the late 19th century, the fleet declined, being completely free of schooners by 1900.
 The oyster fleet continued, however, and many types of shellfish continue to be harvested.
 Despite this decline, a church near the town center continues to operate a clock that chimes ship’s time.

 Guglielmo Marconi built the USA's first transatlantic radio transmitter station on a coastal bluff in South Wellfleet in 1901–1902.
 The first radio telegraph transmission from the United States to England was sent from this station on January 18, 1903, a ceremonial telegram from President Theodore Roosevelt to King Edward VII.
 Most of the transmitter site is gone, however, as three quarters of the land it originally encompassed has been eroded into the sea.
 The South Wellfleet station's first call sign was "CC" for Cape Cod.

 In 1961, President John F. Kennedy created the Cape Cod National Seashore, which encompasses most of the Atlantic shoreline of Cape Cod.
 In Wellfleet, the territory circles the town, from Jeremy Point through the marshes and "islands" along the Herring River, includes Cahoon Hollow Beach, and extends the length of the Atlantic shore of the town.

 Construction of the Chequessett Inn in the late 19th century contributed to the development of a tourist economy in Wellfleet.
 The town has the second greatest concentration of art galleries on Cape Cod, right after Provincetown.
 It is also a popular retirement spot.